 This is when you should contact an experienced Pennsylvania slip and fall attorney.
 Our attorneys have handled numerous slip and fall cases in Pennsylvania, and we know how to make sure that the responsible party will help cover your medical bills from your slip and fall injuries.
 We help you gather evidence to prove that the employer or owner was negligent, and we will negotiate with their insurance companies on your behalf to get you the settlement you deserve to cover your injuries.
 If the company refuses to cooperate, we are not afraid to take them to court and make sure that they are held responsible for the pain they have caused you.

 Our lawyers are available to talk to you about your claim and provide a free initial consultation, in our office or even at your home or hospital room if you are too hurt to visit us.
 Don’t let a slip and fall injury ruin your life.
-Call an experienced Pennsylvania slip and fall lawyer today to begin assisting you with your claim.
+Call an experienced Pennsylvania slip and fall lawyer today to begin assisting you with your claim or call a Philadelphia Accident Lawyer in relation to all other injury related cases.